-Upon multiple dosing of fenofibrate, fenofibric acid steady state is achieved within 9 days.
+Upon multiple dosing of fenofibrate, fenofibric acid steady state is achieved within 5 days.
 Plasma concentrations of fenofibric acid at steady state are approximately double of those following a single dose.
 Serum protein binding was approximately 99% in normal and hyperlipidemic subjects.

-Following oral administration, fenofibrate is rapidly hydrolyzed by esterases to the active metabolite, fenofibric acid; no unchanged fenofibrate is detected in plasma.

-Fenofibric acid is primarily conjugated with glucuronic acid and then excreted in urine.
-A small amount of fenofibric acid is reduced at the carbonyl moiety to a benzhydrol metabolite which is, in turn, conjugated with glucuronic acid and excreted in urine.
+Following gral administration, fenofibrate is rapidly hydrolyzed by esterases to the active metabolite, fenofibric acid, no unchanged fenofibrate is detected in plasma benzhydrol metabolite which is, in turn, conjugated with glucuronic acid and excreted in urine

-In vivo metabolism data indicate that neither fenofibrate nor fenofibric acid undergo oxida metabolism (e.g., cytochrome P450) to a significant extent.
+In vivo metabolism data indicate that neither fenofibrate nor fenofibric acid undergo oxidative metabolism (e.g., cytochrome P450) to a significant extent.